vitoria-sesana/vitoria-sesana/README.md

 - **Experiences in activities:** Data extraction, data manipulation, data visualization, data analysis, questionnaire and report creation, web development, tool integration.
 - **Some databases I've worked on:** CadÚnico, PNAD, CAGED, DATASUS, SIDRA.
 - **Topics of interest:** Public management, survey, startups, innovation, statistical techniques, artificial intelligence, machine learning, big data.
+- **Professional characteristics**: punctuality, the more challenging the greater my engagement will be, I always seek to be aligned with the organization's objectives, I don't like to be complacent.

 <br />